Šimānum: Ašimānum/Asimānum

 "...
 He (Naram-Sin, went) from Asimanum to Sisil.
 At Sisil he crossed the Tigris River and (went) from Sisil to the side of the Euphrates River.
 He crossed the Euphrates River and (went) to Basar, the Amorite mountain. ..."

 Šināmum

-The poorly attributed Šināmum (now thought to be at Üçtepe Höyük), active during the Old Babylonian period, has been pointed to as possibly being Šimānum i.e. "Although it seems probable that Ur III Shimanum, Old Assyrian Shimala, Old Babylonian Shinamum and Neo-Assyrian Sinabu are one and the same place" though this has now lost favor.
+The poorly attributed Šināmum (also Šinamu), now thought to be at Üçtepe Höyük, active during the Old Babylonian period, has been pointed to as possibly being Šimānum i.e. "Although it seems probable that Ur III Shimanum, Old Assyrian Shimala, Old Babylonian Shinamum and Neo-Assyrian Sinabu are one and the same place" though this has now lost favor.
 One of the few textual references was found at Tell Shemshara.

 "...
 Another matter: the lands of Šinamum and Tušḫum are on a par with Elaḫut itself; but there is no prince (madārum) guiding it, so they are looking to Elaḫut for leadership.
 If my lord would order it, my messengers should keep on going to these people, so that with 20 manas of silver I could bribe them and make them the enemy of the ruler of Elaḫut in a very short time. ..."